br3ndonland/udacity-fsnd-sql-logs/README.md

 (4 rows)
 ```

+### 3. HTTP request error rate

-### 3. On which days did more than 1% of requests lead to errors?
+*On which days did more than 1% of requests lead to errors?*

 Returns a list of days on which >1% of HTTP requests resulted in HTTP error codes.

+Query:

 ```sql
 select errdate, http_requests, http_404,